 - Spot remover for upholstery or carpets.

-Before you deep clean your living room, do yourself a favor and do some decluttering, especially on your floors.
+Before you deep clean your living room, do yourself a favor and do some decluttering, especially around the floor area.

 Pick up whatever belongs in the living room and place it in its rightful spot, and take the non-living room items lying around to their individual rooms, these items can also be thrown into a basket to be moved later.

-Once you’ve gotten rid of the clutter and trash, now you are going to begin to deep clean your living room’s ceiling and walls.
+Once you’ve gotten rid of the clutter and trash, now you are going to begin to deep clean your living room ceiling and walls.